Meet the team

 - Health Promotion and Leadership: through virtual cafés and advisory groups, young people can identify health promotion priorities and delivery strategies, implementing impactful projects in their schools,

-- Healthy Conversations: students pair with cocooning older persons, or those with a chronic illness, in mutually beneficial educational projects.
+- Healthy Conversations: students pair with older persons, or those with a chronic illness, possibly socially isolated, in mutually beneficial educational projects.

-Feedback from teachers and students has endorsed this innovative vision, strengthening relations between the parties and increasing opportunities for collaboration in the short- to long-term.
+Feedback from teachers and students has endorsed this vision and will lead to increasing opportunities for collaboration in the short- to long-term.

 What does your project aim to achieve?